grafana/tempo/docs/tempo/website/setup/_index.md

 Tempo is available as a pre-compiled binary, a Docker image, and as common OS-specific packaging.

 This section describes how to set up Tempo on a single Linux node or as a cluster using Kubernetes and Tanka.
 Tempo can also be set up as a distributed set of services.

 This page highlights these steps; more detailed instructions are available on the procedures for installing Tempo.

-## Name your cluster

-If you install Tempo in a cluster, you need to decide what to call it.
-A cluster name must meet the following criteria:

-- is 3 to 63 characters long
-- contains lowercase letters, numbers, underscores (_), or hyphens (-)
-- begins with a letter or number
-- ends with a letter or number

 ## Deploy Tempo